Robert Wicks - Motorcycle Book Author

-Robert Wicks Robert was born in South Africa and started riding motorcycles at the age of 16.
-He has always had a passion for adventure and has climbed Africa's highest mountain, Mount Kilimanjaro.
-He is an experienced paragliding pilot and has visited more than 50 countries, many of them on two wheels.
+Robert Wicks was born in South Africa and started riding motorcycles at the age of 16.
+He’s always had a passion for adventure and has even climbed Africa's highest mountain, Mount Kilimanjaro.
+Robert is also an experienced paragliding pilot and has visited more than 50 countries, many of them on two wheels.
 Following military service and university he worked for South Africa's leading publishing company and was then appointed as the head of marketing communications for the Superbike World Championship in Rome and London.
-His career in Motorsport has continued with Suzuki in MotoGP and latterly with the Powerboat P1 World Championship where he is currently the Chief Operating Officer, overseeing global expansion and development of the world's largest one-design powerboat race series.
+His career in motorsports has continued with Suzuki in MotoGP and with the Powerboat P1 World Championship, where he is currently the CEO, overseeing global expansion and the development of the world's largest one-design powerboat race series.
 He is the author of four successful adventure motorcycling books and also has a passion for aviation matters.
 In 2014 his Heathrow Manual was published and was a top seller in Amazon's aviation category for several months.
 Robert is a regular speaker at adventure motorcycling events and contributor to adventure motorcycling publications.

 Crash Bars How good are your crash bars?
 Your mounting points may be the deciding factor when buying crash bars but there is so much more to know.
 What should you be asking when buying a set of crash bars?What should a weld look like?
 Should a tube be round or flat?
 On this episode, we talk to Jeremy LeBreton and Erik Seymour of Altrider in Seattle, WA and get the goods on crash bars.

-Motorcycle Messengers by Jeremy Kroeker Jeremy Kroeker, author of two books, Through Dust and Darkness & Motorcycle Therapy, is publishing his third great read.
-Here’s your chance to preorder Jeremy Kroeker’s new book Motorcycle Messengers, the official release date is Spring 2016.
+Motorcycle Messengers by Jeremy Kroeker, author of Through Dust and Darkness and Motorcycle Therapy, is publishing his third great read.
 It’s a collection of stories from over a dozen well known motorcycle riding writers, including Lois Pryce, Sam Manicom, Carla King and more.
-You can get this book before the release date by ordering it on Indiegogo.
-Order your copy now: https://www.indiegogo.com/projects/motorcycle-messengers-travel-anthology#/story Website: www.motorcycletherapy.com